niccololampa/mightybyte-backend-challenge/README.md

 # mightybyte-backend-challenge

 This app utilizes socket.io (websocket) to send a shortened url for a Client: POST request http://localhost:3000/url params: {"url": "classcalc.com", clientID: {socket id}

+## Starting Express sever

+Execute `yarn run dev` to start the server

-## Testing.
+## Testing

 Via browser client.
 Go to "http://localhost:3000/" and enter url you want the server to shorten.